jphaugla/redisEnterpriseVault/README.md

 * Reference both of these links
   * [Set up vault on GKE](https://learn.hashicorp.com/tutorials/vault/kubernetes-google-cloud-gke)
   * [Hashicorp Vault plugin on Redis Enterprise k8s](https://github.com/RedisLabs/vault-plugin-database-redis-enterprise/blob/main/docs/guides/using-the-plugin-on-k8s.md)
+NOTE: The override values being used turns on trace level debug which is great in a test/github setting but should be reduced for production environments.
 ```bash
 cd $VAULT
 kubectl create namespace vault